awsteiner/o2scl/doc/o2scl/sphinx/acol.rst

 ``acol`` can only operate with one object at a time.
 The basic workflow is:

-- create an object from scratch or read it from an HDF5 file
+- create an object or read it from an HDF5 file
 - perform operations on that object
 - output the object to the screen or write it to an HDF5 file
+- create or read a new object
+- ...

 The available command list can be obtained using ``help`` or ``commands`` and changes depending on what type of object is currently